Chris Penn: Death

 Penn was found dead in his Santa Monica apartment on January 24, 2006, at the age of 40.
-An autopsy and subsequent toxicology report performed by a Los Angeles County medical examiner revealed the primary cause of death was heart disease.
+An autopsy and subsequent toxicology report performed by Los Angeles County Department of Medical Examiner revealed the primary cause of death was cardiovascular disease.
 The report also noted that the prescription drug promethazine with codeine and an enlarged heart were possible contributing factors to his death.
 The toxicology report revealed that Valium, morphine, marijuana and an elevated level of codeine were found in his bloodstream.
 Penn gained considerable weight throughout the 1990s.
 Sean Penn said in an interview on Larry King Live that his brother probably died because of his weight.

-Penn's gravesite is at Holy Cross Cemetery in Culver City, California.
+Penn's grave is located at Holy Cross Cemetery in Culver City, California.